-Treat the hotel district as the first April decision
+Treat the hotel district as the first seasonal-pressure decision

 Downtown is still the safest spring answer, especially when weather and event timing may compress how much wandering you actually want.